 In an apartment?
 Don’t worry, vegetable and fruit options are available via pots so long as there is sunlight, water and decent soil.
 Thespruce.com recommends focusing on growing herbs, tomatoes, chili peppers, Meyer lemons and even strawberries.

-Lockdowns aside, home and urban gardens are more needed that ever.
-The University of Texas, for example, reports that the growth of urban sprawl is creating a food deserts where abundant, high quality produce and food products aren’t readily available to residents.
-The university’s researchers defined urban sprawl as an area where low-income residents in an urban environment are more than a mile from a supermarket, big-box supercenter or other healthy grocery store.
+Lockdowns aside, home and urban gardens are more needed than ever.
+The University of Texas, for example, reports that the growth of urban sprawl is creating food deserts where abundant, high-quality produce and food products aren’t readily available to residents.
+The university’s researchers defined urban sprawl as an area where low-income residents in an urban environment are more than a mile from a supermarket, big-box supercenter or another healthy grocery store.
 In rural areas, the definition covers residents living more than 10 miles from one of these stores.

-A recent study in the Journal of Nutrition Education and Behavior adds that the development home-based gardens can have far-reaching nutritional and general wellbeing benefits that extend past addressing the problems created by food deserts.
-Researchers from the University of California at San Francisco, who partnered with partnered community-based urban garden organizations in Santa Clara County, California, maintain their work in promoting and researching urban gardening could be a critical is a first-step to building better urban developments and social connections.
+A recent study in the Journal of Nutrition Education and Behavior adds that the development of home-based gardens can have far-reaching nutritional and general well-being benefits that extend past addressing the problems created by food deserts.
+Researchers from the University of California at San Francisco, who partnered with partnered community-based urban garden organizations in Santa Clara County, California, maintain their work in promoting and researching urban gardening could be a critical first step to building better urban developments and social connections.

-This kind of shift not only promotes local products, it lessens the need to truck produce into urban areas and could potentially free up produce that’s needed elsewhere.
+This kind of shift not only promotes local products, but it also lessens the need to truck produce into urban areas and could potentially free up produce that’s needed elsewhere.

 Lots of people have already dug into the concept (pun intended) of starting vegetable gardens out of boredom, in response to pandemic food issues or some combination of issues.
 Regardless of their reasons, retailers are reporting twice the usual demand for all kinds of seeds.
 Gardeners, in fact, appear to be flocking to vegetables high in nutrients, such as kale, spinach and other quick-to-grow leafy greens.
 “Spinach is off the charts,” according to Jo-Anne van den Berg-Ohms, owner of Kitchen Garden Seeds in Bantam, Connecticut.

-Okay, so what’s needed to build your own Pandemic Victory Garden?
+Okay, so what’s needed to start a vegetable garden?
 The Washington Post provided some recent guidance for the would-be gardener.

 Other musts include:

-Sunlight: You’ll general need about six hours a day.
+Sunlight: You’ll generally need about six hours a day.